orgexyz/BlockAGI/README.md

 4. Watch the progress on BlockAGI via the web interface.

+## Contribution and Feedback

+Contributions, feedback, and suggestions are highly encouraged and appreciated!
+You can contribute to BlockAGI in the following ways:

+- Fork the repository and make modifications in your own branch.
+Then, submit a pull request ([PR](https://github.com/blockpipe/BlockAGI/pulls)) with your changes.
+- Submit issues ([GitHub Issues](https://github.com/blockpipe/BlockAGI/issues)) to report bugs, suggest new features, or ask questions.
+- Join our [Discord](https://discord.gg/K3TWumAtZV) community and share your experiences, ideas, and improvements.
+We believe that collaborative development is essential for the growth of BlockAGI.

 ## License

 BlockAGI is open-source software licensed under the Apache License 2.0.
 This license allows use, modification, and distribution of the software.
 For complete details, please see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files in this repository.